The Utah Deaf History Collection

 Author’s Note

-On October 18, 2012, Philippe Montalette, President of the Utah Association of the Deaf, Marilyn Tiller Call, Director of the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, and I had the privilege of visiting the esteemed George Sutherland Archives at Utah Valley University in Orem, Utah.
-This visit was a significant milestone, further enriched by the generosity of Catherine McIntyre, the archivist who has since retired, and her two colleagues, Aimee Bastarache and Brent Seavers.
-Their willingness to share their knowledge, expertise, and passion was pivotal in our understanding of the materials we were donating.
+On October 18, 2012, I had the wonderful opportunity to visit the George Sutherland Archives at Utah Valley University in Orem, Utah, along with Philippe Montalette, the President of the Utah Association of the Deaf, and Marilyn Tiller Call, the Director of the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
+It was such a meaningful experience!
+We were incredibly grateful to Catherine McIntyre, the archivist who has since retired, along with her amazing colleagues, Aimee Bastarache and Brent Seavers.
+They were so generous with their time and knowledge, which truly helped us understand the materials we were getting ready to donate.
+It was a memorable day filled with learning and sharing!

 Enjoy!